 modern shops.
 There is also a hotel at Kimamba, 15 miles away.

 Korogwe is an important communications centre on the Tanga Railway line and IS the

 terminus of the road link between that line and the Central line at Morogoro.

 The climate is oppressive during the hot season, but pleasantly cool from May to October.

 The town is the centre of a large sisal producing area, and tea and timber are exported

 through the town from the U sambara Mountains.
-There are a few modem buildings, a hotel, a
+There are a few modern buildings, a hotel, a

 cinema and a recently built hospital.

 Originally built by the Germans as a hill station, Lushoto is now an administrative station in